 - No matter how hard they train, anyone who has forward head, hunch shouldered posture at rest or during exercise will never perform up to his or her physical potential, in running or in virtually any other sport!

-Besides its affect on performance, establishing "power posture" is worthwhile for runners because it will have positive effects on other parts of your life:
+Besides its positive affect on running performance, developing "power posture" is worthwhile for runners because it will have positive effects on other parts of your life:

 - A more respect-producing, confident, competent, vigorous, youthful appearance

 - A flatter and stronger stomach (proper posture is necessary for the flattest stomach and smallest waist possible)

 - Optimal organ and muscle function for maximum energy and vigor

 - Minimal or no height loss with age (Dr. Christman is the same height at age 64 as he was at age 23)

 - No greater neck, shoulder, and upper back fatigue than in the rest of the body

 - Greater concentration and mental ability (as a result of less pain and fatigue)

 - The best possible physical performance in most sports, including running